Local Log-linear Models for Capture-Recapture: Bird species richness

+Applying (\ref{eqn:newhorv}) gives $\hat c_0 = 28.8$, or $\hat n = 692.8$.
+The bootstrapped 95\% confidence interval for $\hat c_0$, based on 500 replications is $(12.4, 30986)$.
+The large right tail of the confidence interval is possibly related a point made by \citet{Alho1990}: the Horvitz-Thompson sum is unstable when the detection probability $\psi( x)$ approaches $0$, even if $\psi( x)$ were known.
+Indeed, the detection probabilities in the left tail of the distribution of $x$ in Figure \ref{fig:birds} may be too low to estimate accurately.
+This point deserves more attention in many capture-recapture studies, including previous studies using Breeding Bird Survey data such as \citet{Boulinier1998} and \citet{Dorazio2003}.

-The application of capture-recapture methods to three years of data raises the obvious question: Why not extend the model to incorporate all available years of data?
-Indeed, the Breeding Bird Survey data goes back to 1965.
+The Breeding Bird Survey data exists for many years prior to 2009, and so our use of only three years of data raises an obvious question: Why not extend the model to incorporate all available years?
 However, the assumption of a closed population may fail over long spans of time, as certain species go extinct, and new species evolve or change their geographic region of preference.
-Effective population size estimation on a 3-year moving window could, in principle, reveal changes in species richness over time.
+Population size estimation on a 3-year moving window could, in principle, reveal changes in species richness over time.
 A separate consideration is that not using data earlier than 2009 allows us to use the previous years of data as a partial validation of our method.
-The data collection format was standardized in 1997; the data from 1997 to 2011 reveals 704 distinct species, strongly suggesting that the independence model (a) and Schwarz information criterion model (c) are suboptimal in their current form.

-In applying the Horvitz-Thompson estimator (\ref{eqn:horvThomp}) or (\ref{eqn:newhorv}), we ignored the point made by \citet{Alho1990} that the estimator is not consistent if the detection probability $\psi( x)$ approaches $0$, even if $\psi( x)$ were known.
-In application, $\psi( x)$ must be estimated, and the necessary condition is arguably much more strict: $\psi( x)$ must be substantially greater than zero if an estimate $\hat \pi( \vec 0, x)$ is to have a useful level of precision.
-Specifically, the detection probabilities in the left tail of the distribution of $x$ in Figure \ref{fig:birds} may be too low to estimate accurately.
-This point deserves more attention in many capture-recapture studies, including previous studies using Breeding Bird Survey data such as \citet{Boulinier1998} and \citet{Dorazio2003}.
+The data from 1997 to 2008 includes 40 additional species, which is on a similar order of magnitude as our point estimate.